Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

 We highlight that these conclusions are also stable to small perturbations to the hyperparameter choice for $\delta$, as we elaborate in \cref{sec:unpack_int1}.

-\paragraph{Answering \cref{ques:userint}: User-specific interestingness} Next, we turn to answer how likely the graph for User 1 in \cref{fig:interestingUser}(a) would appear just by chance due to algorithmic stochasticity.
-Recall that here the ground truth, under which the resampled trajectory is constructed, is that there is no advantage of sending a message for this user.
-Panels (a) and (b) of \cref{fig:user_int1} plot two resampled trajectories of user 1 (chosen uniformly at random from user 1's 500 resampled trajectories) generated under this ground truth.
-For consistency, we use the same color coding as in \cref{fig:interestingUser}, namely, mark the forecast as red if \variation = 0 and blue if \variation = 1.
+\paragraph{Answering \cref{ques:userint}: User-specific interestingness} Now, we turn to answer how likely the graph for User 1 in \cref{fig:interestingUser}(a), with $\intscore[1]=1.0$, would appear just by chance due to algorithmic stochasticity.
+Recall that here the generative model, under which the resampled trajectory is constructed, is that there is no advantage of sending a message for this user.
+Panels (a) and (b) of \cref{fig:user_int1} plot two resampled trajectories of user 1 (chosen uniformly from user 1's 500 resampled trajectories) generated under this generative model.
+For consistency, we use the same color coding as in \cref{fig:interestingUser}, namely, mark the forecast as red if \variation = 1 and blue if \variation = 0.
 In panel (c) of \cref{fig:user_int1}, we plot the histogram for the \intscore[1] for this user across all 500 resampled trajectories and denote the observed value in the original data as a vertical dotted line.

 From the figure, we observe that the two (randomly chosen) resampled trajectories do not appear interesting of type $1$ as in \cref{fig:interestingUser}.
-The trajectories in panels (a) and (b), respectively, have $\intscore[1]=$ 0.62, and 0.098.
+The trajectories in panels (a) and (b), respectively, have $\intscore[1]=$ 0.52, and 0.25.
 (Recall that the $\intscore[1]=1$ for the original trajectory in \cref{fig:interestingUser}(a).)
 Moreover, panel (c) shows that the interestingness score of $1$, which was observed for the user in the original data, never appears across all the resampled trajectories.
 Thus we can conclude that the data presents evidence that the RL algorithm potentially personalized for user~1 as the user's observed interestingness score would not likely arise due to algorithmic stochasticity.

 There are $17$ other users with $|\intscore[1]-0.5|\geq 0.4$, for whom the RL algorithm appears to have personalized by learning which treatment results in better rewards and using this learning to select treatments.
 To answer if this apparent personalization is simply due to algorithm stochasticity, we compute the fraction~\cref{eq:percentile_isint} of the resampled trajectories for which the $|\intscore[1]-0.5|$ is at least as extreme as the corresponding value in the original data.
 That is, for user $i$ with trajectory $\mc U_i$ in the original data, we compute the fraction